Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 Each component should have a "way of displaying itself" depending on available size. eg: icon, icon/illustration + text, text, actual component.

 # Navigation
+Click on desktop should behave like touch on mobile.
+Click on a focusable element will focus it instantly. focusable components can be selected through keyboard navigation.
+Then, user can use hotkey /keyboard shortcut to trigger action on selected component.
 ## Keyboard
 between main components/assistive elements: tab. between items in container: tab between container & main component: arrows